-Seminars will consider recent developments in a number of areas, such as social choice, rational expectations, capital theory, and the theory of the firm.
+Seminars will consider recent developments in a number of areas, such as social choice, rational expectations, capital theory, and the theory of the film.
 Students are required to present papers on these topics.

-15,206G Economics of Labour Markets
+15.206G Economics of Labour Markets S2 L2T1